Endless Summer SALE · UP TO 65% OFF Summer SALE · 65% OFF Ends in Bundle up & save · buy more, save more · up to 65% off Shop Bundles →

 Free and Fast delivery for CBD products.
 This is a recreational Hemp CBD dispensary and not a medical marijuanna dispensary.
 We use UPS 1-day to deliver all our orders, so expect your order to arrive within 24 to 48 hours.
 Delays may occur over weekends.

-This guide outlines current hemp and hemp‑derived cannabinoid laws in Washington, DC, for educational purposes only—not legal advice.
+This guide provides educational, not legal, information on hemp and hemp‑derived cannabinoid laws in Washington, DC as of July 1, 2026.
+It is for educational purposes only and does not constitute legal advice.

 Washington D.C., DC, USA hemp laws: quick overview

-Washington, DC has no independent industrial hemp program and defers to federal law: hemp and its derivatives are legal provided Δ9‑THC does not exceed 0.3% on a dry‑weight basis, per the 2018 Farm Bill (Public Law 115‑334) ([washingtondccannabis.org](https://washingtondccannabis.org/hemp?utm_source=openai)).
-DC explicitly prohibits hemp cultivation and processing—no licenses are issued, and no program exists under USDA or local authority ([washingtondccannabis.org](https://washingtondccannabis.org/hemp?utm_source=openai)).
-Hemp‑derived CBD edibles are illegal in DC pending FDA guidance ([washingtondccannabis.org](https://washingtondccannabis.org/hemp?utm_source=openai)).
+Washington, DC defers to the federal 2018 Farm Bill (Public Law 115‑334), which defines hemp as cannabis containing no more than 0.3% Δ9‑THC by dry weight; DC has no independent industrial hemp program or cultivation licensing authority ([chow420.com](https://chow420.com/hempstatelaws/washington-dc?utm_source=openai)).
+The District explicitly prohibits hemp cultivation and processing—no licenses are issued and no program exists under USDA or local authority ([washingtondccannabis.org](https://washingtondccannabis.org/hemp?utm_source=openai)).
+Hemp‑derived CBD edibles are illegal in DC pending FDA clarification ([washingtondccannabis.org](https://washingtondccannabis.org/hemp?utm_source=openai)).
 Smoking hemp is permitted only on private property; public smoking is prohibited under DC smoke‑free laws ([washingtondccannabis.org](https://washingtondccannabis.org/hemp?utm_source=openai)).

 Shipping guidance

 Inbound shipments of hemp and hemp‑derived products are allowed provided they comply with federal Δ9‑THC ≤ 0.3% dry weight.
-No DC‑specific age verification or retailer registration is required for hemp products, as there is no local licensing framework ([washingtondccannabis.org](https://washingtondccannabis.org/hemp?utm_source=openai)).
+There is no DC‑specific retailer registration or licensing requirement for hemp products, and age verification (21+) is standard practice but not mandated by local law ([chow420.com](https://chow420.com/hempstatelaws/washington-dc?utm_source=openai)).

 Testing & COA guidance

 DC does not maintain a state‑level testing or licensing program for hemp.
-There are no DC‑specific required testing panels, ISO 17025 mandates, or COA retention rules for hemp products—testing follows federal or third‑party standards if conducted ([code.dccouncil.gov](https://code.dccouncil.gov/us/dc/council/code/sections/7-1671.06?utm_source=openai)).
+There are no DC‑specific required testing panels, ISO 17025 mandates, or COA retention rules—testing follows federal or third‑party standards if conducted ([chow420.com](https://chow420.com/hempstatelaws/washington-dc?utm_source=openai)).

 What to buy